mongo-dart/mongo_dart/doc/manual/connection/tls_connection_no_auth_self_signed_certificate.md

 - .key files -> Are files in PEM format containing the private key.
 They can be password protected or gpg encrypted (in this last case you have to decrypt them before using)
 - .csr files -> Are files in PEM format containing the certificate request.
 As they are of no use in or case, I delete them after that the public certificate have been created.
 - .crt files -> Are files in PEM format containing the public key.
 Those endind with -full-chain.crt contains a list of certificates in importatnce order (from less to more important).
-In our case the your-ca-name-full-chain.crt fille will contain two certificates: your-ca-name-ia.crt + your-ca-name-ca.crt strictly in this order.
-Inverting the order of the certificated causes strange and incomprehensible errors when trying to connect.
+In our case the your-ca-name-full-chain.crt file will contain two certificates: your-ca-name-ia.crt + your-ca-name-ca.crt strictly in this order.
+Inverting the order of the certificates causes strange and incomprehensible errors when trying to connect.
 The mongo db tutorial call these as .pem.
 - .pem files -> Are files in PEM format containing a public and a private key.
-Nornally they are concatenend in this order, and this works.
+Normally they are concatenated in this order, and this works.
 I have never tried to change the order, but I cannot guarantee that it would work.

 I explicitly specify "PEM" format because there is also another kind of format, the "DER" one.
-I didn't use it, so I cannot give you more details on it, with the exception that I'm sure that you can convert the teo formats back and forth.
+I didn't use it, so I cannot give you more details on it, with the exception that I'm sure that you can convert the two formats back and forth.
 So, please note that the PEM format does not only refers to the .pem files.

 ## Server certificates